National Day of the Horse 2020

 Every year on December 13th is National National Day of the Horse.

-It is believed that humans began domesticating horses around 3000 BC in Kazakhstan and Russia.
-They were then introduced to the Near East around 2300 BC.
-Horses have been used for farming, pulling wagons, chariots, carts and riding, from around 2000 BC.
-They have been used in war, hunting, transport, food, herding, agriculture, sport and leisure.
+Humans began domesticating horses around 3000 BC in Kazakhstan and Russia for the most part.
+Once domesticated, they were introduced to the Near East around 2300 BC.
+Traditionally, horses have been used for farming, pulling wagons, chariots, carts and riding, from around 2000 BC.
+In addition, they have been used in war, hunting, transport, food, herding, agriculture, sport and leisure.

-In honour of National Horse Day, I would like to honour Icelandic horses.
+Therefore, in honour of National Horse Day, I would like to honour the fantastic Icelandic horse.

-Having met them in person ~ I believe they are the most beautiful horses in the world!
+Given that I have met them in person ~ I believe they are the most beautiful horses.

-Icelandic horses are one of the oldest and purest breeds of horses in the world.
-It is thought that these horses were brought to Iceland by the Vikings in the 9th century.
+They are one of the oldest and purest breeds of horses globally.
+Icelandic horses were imported to Iceland by the Vikings in the 9th century.

-Icelandic horses have up to 5 gaits (regular horses have 3) ~ they walk, trot, canter, tolt (a smooth four-beat lateral ambling gait) and flying pace.
+With up to 5 gaits (regular horses have 3) ~ they walk, trot, canter, tolt (a smooth four-beat lateral ambling gait) and fly pace.

 These horses are stunning.
-They have long flowing manes, long tail and up to 42 different colour variations.
-During winter they grow a thicker coat to survive the harsh Icelandic winters.
+They have long flowing manes, long tails, and 42 different colour variations.
+Due to the harsh Icelandic winters, a horses’ coat will thicken up during winter.
 They weigh around 350- 380 kg.
 Lifespan around 20-30 years.

-The Icelandic horse is famous for their friendly nature and big personality.
-It is not known whether this is due to its genetics, the way they are treated or the fact that there are no predators, they therefore do not kick or bite.
-Icelandic horses are often treated very much as members of the family.
+The horse is famous for its friendly nature and big personality.
+It is unknown whether this is due to its genetics, the treatment or the fact that there are no predators; they, therefore, do not kick or bite.
 They are easy to train and enjoy pleasing their owners.
-They are very rugged and able to traverse the rough Icelandic terrain, and are excellent swimmers.
+With time and the harsh weather and rugged terrain, these horses have adapted accordingly.
+In addition, they are excellent swimmers.